PrefectHQ/docs/README.md

 First, the docs build action is triggered, either manually or by an automatic repository dispatch call from the `PrefectHQ/prefect` repository.

+Then, the build happens in the [build workflow action](https://github.com/PrefectHQ/docs/blob/main/.github/workflows/build-docs.yaml).
+The workflow primarily consists of Bash commands that clone the correct branch of [the Prefect repository](https://github.com/PrefectHQ/prefect), prepare it for the `mike` build utility, and then create a pull request to merge the changes into `main`
 ## Manual docs builds
 Manually triggered builds accept two parameters:
   - A version